 Teradata Table Design Checklist

-Creating tables is an ever-recurring task, so I thought it was time to offer a checklist.
+As creating tables is a frequent task, I deemed it necessary to provide a checklist.

 - Primary Index or NOPI?